PRIDE-Archive/pride-resources/guidelines/pride-affinity-proteomics.md

 - All records where the SampleQC column indicates PASS or WARN have a real number, not NaN, in column NPX
 ```

+**Normalization Information**

+Olink Internal Controls:
+Internal controls embedded in the Olink assay are used to ensure data quality.
+These may include:
+ - QC Control Samples: Reference samples to monitor assay performance.
+ - Interplate Control (IPC): Used for inter-plate normalization.

 #### Additional files

 **Additional protein reports**: SomaScan and Olink software can export additional Excel,